smooth-cat/watchable-proxy/README.md

   console.log(proxy.a.b.c) // 10
-  // the function  will called after set return () => {
+  // the function  will called after set
-    // you can get the modified object console.log(proxy.a.b.c) // 20
+  // you can get the changed object return () => {
+    console.log(proxy.a.b.c) // 20
   }
 });